Inferring Past Human Actions in Homes with Abductive Reasoning: Abductive Past Action Inference

-Given the human representation $x_h$ and the object representation $x_o$, we use bilinear pooling with a weight matrix $W_b$ of size $d \times d \times d$ and linear projection matrices $W_{bl},W_{jb}$ as follows:
+{To effectively model the higher-order relational information between human and object features, we use bilinear pooling.} Given the human representation $x_h$ and the object representation $x_o$, we use bilinear pooling with a weight matrix $W_b$ of size $d \times d \times d$ and linear projection matrices $W_{bl},W_{jb}$ as follows:

-where [;] represents the vector concatenation and $h' W_b o'$ is the bilinear pooling operator applied over human and object features.
-The $([o';h'] W_{bl} + b_{bl})$ is the output of concatenation of human and object features and applying linearly projection using weight matrix $W_{bl}$ and bias term $b_{bl}$.
-Then, we concatenate the bilinear pooled vector ($h' W_b o'$) and the output of linear projection ($([o';h'] W_{bl} + b_{bl})$).
-Then we use ReLU and apply another projection by using another linear model ($W_{jb} + b_{jb}$).
-Finally, we concatenate the overlap feature $x_u$ with the overall model output ($r_b$) and apply max-pooling across all relational features ($[r_b; x_u]$) in the image and use a linear classifier to obtain the action distribution.
+where [;] represents the vector concatenation and $h' W_b o'$ is the bilinear pooling operator applied over human and object features. $([h';o'] W_{bl} + b_{bl})$ is the output of concatenated human and object features followed by a linear projection using weight matrix $W_{bl}$ and bias term $b_{bl}$. {In contrast to bilinear pooling, the concatenated linear projection captures direct relational information between human and object features.} Then, we concatenate the bilinear pooled vector ($h' W_b o'$) and the output of the linear projection ($([h';o'] W_{bl} + b_{bl})$).
+Next, we use ReLU and apply another linear projection ($W_{jb} + b_{jb}$).
+Finally, we concatenate the overlap feature $x_u$ with the overall model output ($r_b$) and apply max-pooling across all relational features ($[r_b; x_u]$) in the image to obtain $x_r$.